Ryan Aument: Political career

 Ryan entered public service as the Lancaster County Clerk of Courts, the 56th individual to hold this position.
 In November 2010, Aument defeated Gerald E. Policoff in the general election to succeed Katie True.
 Aument sponsored teacher evaluation legislation in his first term.
 The bill was ultimately signed into law as Act No. 82 in the 2011–2012 legislative session.
 In November 2012, Aument defeated Marcy Dubroff and retained his house seat.

 In the 2014 election, Aument ran for retiring Mike Brubaker's seat in the State Senate.
 He defeated Gordon Denlinger in the Republican primary, then defeated Democrat Gary J. Schrekengost in the general election.

-On Feb 9th 2021, Aument was chosen by Governor Tom Wolf to be a part of the bipartisan COVID-19 taskforce.
+On February 9, 2021, Aument was chosen by Governor Tom Wolf to be a part of the bipartisan COVID-19 taskforce.
 As a part of this task force, Aument oversaw the establishment of a mass-vaccination clinic in his home county of Lancaster at the Park City Center in conjunction with local hospitals and Lancaster county commissioner Joshua Parsons.

 Aument is an opponent of abortion rights.
-He has voted for numerous restrictions on abortion services since the beginning of his time in the Pennsylvania House of Representatives in 2011 to his present position in the Pennsylvania Senate.
+He has voted for numerous restrictions on abortion services since the beginning of his time in the Pennsylvania House of Representatives in 2011 to under the end of his career in the Pennsylvania Senate.

 Aument is an opponent of LGBT rights.
 In 2022, he co-sponsored and voted twice in favor of a bill banning transgender girls from participating on female sports teams.
 Also in 2022, he was the sponsor of the variant of a "Don't Say Gay" bill in the Pennsylvania Senate, which would forbid any discussion of sexual/romantic orientation or of gender identity in Pennsylvania elementary schools.

 Aument opposes the use of ballot drop boxes in elections, saying in 2022, "it has become abundantly clear that drop boxes are the least secure way to vote in Pennsylvania."

+On December 31, 2024, Aument resigned his Senate seat to become State Director to U.S. Senator Dave McCormick.
+The seat was filled by special election in March 2025, and was taken by Democrat James Andrew Malone in what was described as a major upset (since the district is reliably Republican).